Step 1: Overview

 Install an Anti-siphon Valve on an Existing Sill Cock

-Depending on how your sill cock is currently plumbed, you may find that purchasing and installing an anti-siphon valve (also called a vacuum breaker) is all you need.
+Depending on how your outdoor water faucet sill cock is currently plumbed, you may find that purchasing and installing an anti-siphon valve (also called a vacuum breaker) is all you need.
 Don’t apply any pipe tape or compound on the sill cock spout threads.
 To prevent accidental removal or tampering by vandals, all plumbing codes require that vacuum breakers be permanently installed.
 The breaker you buy will have either a setscrew (with a break-off head) that grips the spout threads or a feature to make it hard to unscrew the breaker once it’s installed.

 Step 5: More installation tips